Pushpendra5326/Power-BI/Details.md

                         RETURN SVGImageURL

 Note: Use SalesRevenue for Sales Sparkline, Profits for Profit Sparkline and Profit Marnig for Profit margin Sparkline instead of *SUM Gross Sales*.

+**Create Visuals**

+Create all visuals to which meet the minimum standards of having font style "Segoe UI / Segoe UI Light", Font size "12" and Code for colour "#4D6678" that the tab order in your report makes sense.

+**Publish to Power BI Service**

+To publish the report on Power BI service, Click on Publish and fill the credentials and publish.

+***Thank you!!***